What Does A Lawsuit Loan Company Ask Your Lawyer?

 The information requested is, therefore, very basic: What is the lawsuit about?
 What are the precedents in the field?
 How likely is the case to be won?

 What Information Is Needed For A Pre-Settlement Lawsuit Loan

-The information needed here include that same information as above and may include the following: Credit score or credit check approval, how much the requested makes per year, how much debt the requested already has, references for good credit.
+The information needed includes that same information as above and possibly may include the following: Credit score or credit check approval; how much the person requesting the loan makes per year; how much debt they already have; references for good credit.

 What Information Is Needed For A Lawsuit Loan Against An Insurance Settlement

 These types ofloans against insurance settlements are usually easier to get as there is already a figure that’s been agreed to be paid to the victim so it’s easy to know how much money will be coming in and when.